GaneshSonune123/Road-Accident-Analysis/README.md

 ### Objective:
 The primary objective of this analysis is to:

-➢ Understand trends and patterns in road accidents over the current year (CY) and previous year (PY).
-➢ Identify high-risk conditions (e.g., time of day, road type, vehicle type) associated with road accidents.
+➢ Understand trends and patterns in road accidents over the current year (CY) and previous year (PY)./n ➢ Identify high-risk conditions (e.g., time of day, road type, vehicle type) associated with road accidents.
 ➢ Provide data-driven recommendations to reduce road casualties and improve road safety.
 ### Steps: